stlhiers/config-driven-etl-python-azure/README.md

 This module is utilized by other scripts in this program to interact with the Azure Data Lake Gen2, including reading & writing files and getting file counts.

 ## SQL DDL files
 SQL scripts are provided in this project to create the tables, stored procedures, and functions used throughout the ETL load process.
-Thanks to Tim Donovan for procedure and function designs and permission to include them in this project.
+Thanks to Tim Donovan for the stored procedure and function designs and permission to include them in this project.

 ## Azure Data Lake Gen2
-The scripts assume the following general folder structure in the data lake: raw
+The scripts assume the following general folder structure in the data lake:

+    .
+    └── raw
-  L source_a
+       ├── source_a
-    L endpoint_a
+       │   ├── endpoint_a
-    L endpoint_b
+       │   ├── endpoint_b
-    L api_config.csv
+       │   └── api_config.csv
-  L source_b
+       └── source_b
-    L endpoing_a
+       │   ├── endpoint_a
-    L api_config.csv
+       │   └── api_config.csv
+       └── ...